manikandan-e/document/multi-host-postcode.md

 phosphor-post-code-manager is the single process based on host discovery for multi-host.
 This design shall not affect single host for post-code.

-**Host discovery**

- This feature adds to detect when hot plug-able host connected in the slot.
- The postcode related  D-bus interface needs to create based on host present(Host Field replaceable Unit D-bus interface ) in the slot.

-- Create, register and add the dbus connection for "xyz.openbmc_project.State.Hostx(0,1,2.N).Boot.PostCode based on Host discovery as mentioned above.
+- Create, register and add the dbus connection for "xyz.openbmc_project.State.Hostx(0,1,2.N).Boot.PostCode based on Host discovery.
 - Store/retrieve post-code(/var/lib/phosphor-post-code-manager/hostX(0,1,2.N))  based on event received from phosphor-host-postd.
 -
 The below D-Bus interface needs to created for multi-host post-code history.